-2. The discharger shall collect at least one sample from a randomly selected location within each sampling plot.
-To in ensure randomness, each plot shall be further divided into nine equal subsections, each assigned a unique number from 1 to 9.
+I.G.5.a.ii.2.
+The discharger shall collect at least one sample from a randomly selected location within each sampling plot.
+To ensure randomness, each plot shall be further divided into nine equal subsections, each assigned a unique number from one to nine.
 The discharger shall use a random number generator to select which subsection will be sampled; the sample location may be anywhere within the selected subsection.

-iii.
+I.G.5.a.iii.
 Soil Sample Collection

-1. The discharger may utilize hand sampling methods or devices such as mechanical or hydraulic earth drills to collect soil samples.
-Hand methods may be economically preferable as the required samples depths are less than 2 feet.
+I.G.5.a.iii.1.
+The discharger may utilize hand sampling methods or devices such as mechanical or hydraulic earth drills to collect soil samples.
+Hand methods may be economically preferable as the required samples depths are less than two feet.

-2. The discharger shall obtain a three-point composite sample of in-situ soil, consisting of roughly equal volumes from 6 inches, 12 inches, and 18 inches below surface at each sample location.
+I.G.5.a.iii.2.
+The discharger shall obtain a three-point composite sample of in-situ soil, consisting of roughly equal volumes from 6 inches, 12 inches, and 18 inches below surface at each sample location.
 The listed depths are ‘start depths’ or ‘top depths’ for each composite portion.
-Samples shall be obtained from below the grass or forb root zone, if present.

-3.The total quantity of each sample shall be approximately 20 cubic inches of volume, or one pound (0.5 kilograms) by weight.
+Samples shall be obtained from below the grass or forb root zone if present.
+The total quantity of each sample shall be approximately 20 cubic inches of volume, or one pound (0.5 kilograms) by weight.

-4.The discharger shall immediately seal brass or acrylic sampling tubes sealed with Teflon™ squares and plastic caps.
+I.G.5.a.iii.3.
+The discharger shall immediately seal brass or acrylic sampling tubes sealed with Teflon™ squares and plastic caps.
 Otherwise, samples shall be placed in 500 milliliter glass jars with tightly sealable caps.

-5. The discharger shall label each sample with a unique identifier, the address or location of the site, the name of the person that collected the sample, and the collection date.
+I.G.5.a.iii.4.
+The discharger shall label each sample with a unique identifier, the address or location of the site, the name of the person that collected the sample, and the collection date.

-6. Samples shall be maintained at a temperature of 4° Celsius until delivered to an ELAP-certified analytical laboratory under chain-of-custody for analysis.
+I.G.5.a.iii.5.
+The Responsible Discharger shall maintain samples at a temperature of 4° Celsius until delivered to an ELAP-accredited analytical laboratory under chain-of-custody for analysis.

-iv.
+I.G.5.a.iv.
 Soil Sample Analysis

-1. For some analytes, more than one EPA Method may be available, and the most suitable method may be selected by the analytical laboratory.
+I.G.5.a.iv.1.
+For some analytes, more than one EPA method may be available, and the most suitable method may be selected by the analytical laboratory.
 Typical methods include:

-Chlordane, DDT, and dieldrin: EPA Method 8081B
+Chlordane, DDT, and dieldrin: EPA Method 8081B.

-PCBs: EPA Method 8082A
+PCBs: EPA Method 8082A.

-Total copper, lead, and zinc: EPA Method 6010
+Total copper, lead, and zinc: EPA Method 6010D.

-2. The laboratory report must include the method reporting limit (RL) or reporting detection limit (RDL) for each analyte.
+I.G.5.a.iv.2.
+The laboratory report must include the reporting limit for each analyte.

-v.
+I.G.5.a.v.
 Soil Sample Reporting

-The discharger shall submit soil sample analytical results via SMARTS prior to initiation of land disturbing activities.
+The discharger shall submit soil sample analytical results via SMARTS prior to initiation of land disturbance activities.

-vi.
-TSS Numeric Effluent Limitation (NEL)
+I.G.5.a.vi.
+Compliance Samples for TSS Numeric Effluent Limitation

-1. If all sample analysis results for each applicable TMDL analyte are below their respective monitoring thresholds, as shown in Table H-5, the discharger is not considered a Responsible Discharger and does not have to sample for the TMDL-specific pollutant(s) under the non-visible pollutant monitoring requirements in Attachments D or E Section III.D.3, of this General Permit.
+I.G.5.a.vi.1.
+If all sample analysis results for each applicable TMDL analyte are below their respective monitoring thresholds, as shown in Table H-5, the discharger is not considered a Responsible Discharger and does not have to sample for the TMDL-specific pollutant(s) under the non-visible pollutant monitoring requirements in Attachments D or E Section III.D.3, of this General Permit.

 Table H-5: TMDL-specific Pollutant Thresholds for TSS Monitoring